Proposed Legislative Changes to the Florida Civil Rights Act and HB 1255

 What are some of the other significant revisions that would become law is HB 1255 passes?
 Another significant point concerns “investigative procedures in response to prohibited personnel actions” and the Florida Whistleblower’s Act (Fla.
 Stat.
 112.3187).
 In short, the bill would amend the language of the law to extend the time for an officer from the Florida Commission on Human Relations or the Inspector General to respond to a complaint.
 More specifically, HB 1255 would extend that time by two days: from three working days from the date of receiving the complaint (currently in the statute) to five working days.

 In addition, the proposed legislation provides quorum requirements for the Florida Commission on Human Relations and any of its panels, revises the number of persons the Commission can recommend for the Florida Civil Rights Hall of Fame, and it revises the length of time for the Commission or the Florida Lawyer general to investigate discrimination allegations in applications for certain club memberships.

 The bill was filed in the House on March 5, 2017, and it was introduced two days later.
 It is currently in Oversight, Transparency and Administration Subcommittee.
 You can track the course of the bill here.

 If you have questions about how the proposed legislation may impact your employment discrimination case, or if you believe you have grounds for filing an employment discrimination lawsuit, you should discuss your case with a Florida labor lawyer as soon as possible.
-Contact Scott Wagner and Associates, P.A. today.
+Contact Scott Law Team today.